Anthony Carfano: Criminal career

-Assassination of Carfano
+Assassination

-On the night of September 25, 1959 (although other sources incorrectly claim September 29), Strollo invited Carfano to dinner at Marino's restaurant and Carfano accepted.
+On the night of September 25, 1959 (some sources incorrectly claim September 29), Strollo invited Carfano to dinner at Marino's restaurant and Carfano accepted.
 Earlier that night, Carfano relaxed at the Copacabana nightclub and later that evening, left to meet with Strollo.
 At Marino's, Carfano ran into mutual friends, among them Janice Drake, a former Miss New Jersey and the wife of comedian Allan Drake.
 Drake had been previously called in as a witness to testify on gangland slayings of Manhattan Nathan Nelson and Gambino crime family boss Albert Anastasia.
 Carfano offered to drive Janice home after supper to her apartment in Rego Park, Queens, where her 13-year-old son, Michael, was sleeping.

 In the middle of the meal, Carfano allegedly received a phone call.
 After hanging up, Carfano told his group that he and Drake had to leave; he had been called away "on urgent business".
 Carfano and Drake left Marino's and drove away in his Cadillac.
 Police later theorized that this phone call was from Costello warning Carfano about the hit.
 When Carfano and Drake left the restaurant, they were allegedly heading to La Guardia Airport in Queens to board a flight to Miami.
 However, according to this theory, Strollo had anticipated such a move and had hidden gunmen in the back seat of the Cadillac.
 Once on the road, the gunmen forced Carfano to drive to a quiet location near the airport.
 At 10:30 that evening, 45 minutes after Carfano and Drake left Marino's, their bodies were found in Carfano's car near the airport.
 Both had been shot in the head.